-We are moving back and forth between “seeing” as an activity of the physical body in the physical world and “vision” as an action of spirit in the real – imperceptible to the physical eye – world.
-The goal of these early lessons is to help us recognize this shift – this back-and-forth – so that we can notice when we are seeing one way and to choose another.
+In the early lessons, we move back and forth between “seeing” as an activity of the physical body in the physical world and “vision” as an action of spirit in the real but abstract – imperceptible to the physical eye – world.
+The goal of these early lessons is to help us recognize this shift – this back-and-forth – so that we can notice when we are seeing physically and choose instead to see with the Holy Spirit.

 This morning, coming back from the field and forest, I passed a fir tree.
-Against the full moon – gently blurred in a bower of cloud – each needle was perfectly illuminated, sharp and distinct, unmoving in the cold air.
-I stood for a long time watching, my mind ranging as it does on these walks.
+Against the full moon – soft and blurred in a bower of cloud – each needle was perfectly illuminated, sharp and distinct, pure and still in the frozen air.
+I stood a long time gazing at this image, mind ranging as it does when I am outdoors walking.

-The world presents these beauties to us – pictures of perfection, of glory, of grace.
-You can’t photograph it or even write about it really without removing yourself from the fullness of the experience.
+The world presents both moments and images of beauty to us – pictures of perfection and glory, radiance and grace.
+You can’t photograph or even write about it without removing yourself from the fullness of the experience.
 God is there in those moments, fully present, fully willing to be seen and known.
-If you will accept the gift (and if you do not know how to accept the gift then ask yourself how to accept gifts, you know how to do this, it is inherent in what you are) then you will learn that you have always had it.
+If you will accept the gift (and if you do not know how to accept the gift then ask yourself how, for you know how to do this because it is inherent in what you are) then you will learn that you have always had it.

 ACIM Lesson 9 is a wonderful exercise in acknowledging that so long as we rely on physical seeing and the ego’s interpretation of what we see, then we will be clueless.
 We will fail to understand.
-As always, this is itself an undoing.
-As we look about our lives – the room we are in, the road on which we drive, the institution at which we teach, the people with whom we interact – we are being asked to consider the possibility that we are completely mistaking all of it.
-For many of us, even cracking this door a little will be too shocking, too unsettling.
+As always, this acknowledgement is itself an helpful undoing.
+As we look about our lives – the room in which we read, the road on which we drive, the institution at which we work, the people with whom we interact – we are being consistently invited to consider the possibility that we are completely mistaken about all of it.
+For many of us, even cracking this door even a little will be too shocking, too unsettling.

-And, indeed, one of the joys of this lesson – for this student anyway – is the degree to which we can realize – or even just act as if we realize – that God cheerfully does handle the rest.
-To stare deeply at an orange or trout jumping in the river or an old dog or moonlight beyond the fir tree, and at the same time to accept that we are not capable of seeing the Truth is to invite a new, a radical experience.
+Indeed, one of the joys of this lesson is the degree to which we can realize – or even just act as if we realize – that God cheerfully does handle the rest.
+To stare deeply at an orange or trout jumping in the river or an old dog or moonlight beyond the fir tree, and at the same time to accept that we are simultaneously actively disrupting our capability to see love, is to invite a new, a radical experience.
 Or rather, to perceive the ordinary with new eyes.
 The real world is given.
-We are not called to add it or define it or understand it.
+We are not called to add to it or redefine it or even to understand it.
 Its accessibility is contingent on nothing but our willingness to let God show it to us, which God is always doing because sharing is what God is.